clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 <br>

 ### Q1 2023
 Aleph/Manifold: Matthew Davidson
-Project Donut: Daniel Higginbotham
+Donut: Daniel Higginbotham
 <br>

 ## Bozhidar Batsov

 ### CIDER
 For the past few months the primary focus of my Clojure-related work was CIDER.
-We've made some important steps towards the next release:
+We've made some important steps toward the next release:

 - We're working on a "debug on error" functionality (see https://github.com/clojure-emacs/cider/pull/3337).
 This also resulted in some internal improvements to the existing debugger codebase.
 - We're working on a new way to interact with application logs from CIDER, which we currently call "cider-log-mode" (see https://github.com/clojure-emacs/cider/pull/3352)